MarionArmbruster/DbPersonalProject/README.md

 # Future Plans

-In the future, I plan to add more user-friendly controls to the GUI, such as mouse events and focus controls.
+In the future, I plan to add more user-friendly controls to the GUI, such as mouse events, focus controls, and/or dialog boxes.
 I may also add other things to this project, depending on what I come up with.